ygweric/tauri2-vue3-vite/README.md

 - 🛠️ **Vite**: Lightning-fast build tool and dev server.
 - 🧩 Out-of-the-box integration, minimal setup.
 - 📦 Ready for open source and commercial projects.

+## ✨ Features Description

+### 🔀 HTTP API Forwarding
+Built-in HTTP proxy endpoint for forwarding API requests to any target server.
+This enables the app to act as a lightweight API gateway or proxy, useful for cross-origin requests, debugging, or integrating with multiple backends.

+### 🛰️ Automatic Port Detection
+On startup, the app automatically scans and binds to an available local port.
+If the default port is occupied, it will incrementally search for the next available port, ensuring seamless startup without port conflicts.

 ## 🖥️ Development Environment
 - Node.js >= 18.x